bradherman/powerballpicker/README.md

+# Powerball Picker

+Helps you pick powerball lines.
+Includes historic data so that we filter out previous winning lines + take into account historic number weights (with configurable variability).
+Allows you to also set specific numbers, manually modify picks, copy results, and more.

+100% vibe coded.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.